jyyulab/scMINER/docs/docs/PBMC-12k.md

 ### Calculate activity
 {: no_toc }
-Activity calculation is
+Activity calculation is the basis of driver estimation in scMINER.
+To infer driver activity, expression profile of their targets are intergrated via function `GetActivityFromSJARACNe`.
+This function takes SJARACNe output path and expression set as input, and return an activity set as well as structured network files if set 	`save_network_files=TRUE`.

-TF acitivities are calculated by integrating expression profile of their targets.
+Since scRNA-seq data are extremly sparse and noisy, we strongly recommend to set `activity.method` as `'unweighted'`.

 ```R
 acs.12k <- GetActivityFromSJARACNe(